-The map shows the construction site that is likely to be required to build the shaft, head house and passageways.
-The site includes the entire Green and would be required for approximately two years.
-For the last 3-4 months of building the site would be extended across the road to the distillery to allow for the construction of the head house. matter from the site.
-During the rest of the construction period, there would be one-off deliveries of large equipment and building supplies.
-Excavated material and supplies delivered to the site would be limited to those required to construct the shaft, head house, passageway and the tunnel to the junction with the existing and new tunnels.
+The construction site is likely to be required for approximately two years.
+We will engage with the existing users of the lodge and the local authority to discuss how the works are likely to affect them.

+During this time, there would be construction activity around the site, including traffic to remove excavated material and deliver site supplies.
+Over a two to three month period, around 40 lorry loads a day could be required to remove excavated matter from the site.
+During the rest of the construction period, there would be one-off deliveries of equipment and building supplies.
+Excavated material and supplies delivered to the site would be limited to those required to construct the shaft, head house, substation, passageway and the tunnel to the junction with the existing and new tunnels.